primatejs/primate/docs/guide/hooks.md

 **Precondition** configuration has been loaded and merged with defaults

 The first hook to be called, directly after app start-up and loading the configuration file.
-This hook is for modules to initialize state or load other modules.
+This hook is for modules to load other modules.

 ```js caption=primate.config.js
 export default {